ShozenD/RTG-Wavelet-Analysis-2020/README.md

 ## Organization
 This repository contains 3 files:

+1. **Denoising**: Image denoising experiments were done to evaluate the performance and functionality of our package.
+This directory contains a record of those experiments such that they can be replicated by others.
-1. Commodity Prices: The analysis on commodity prices done by Christina Chang
+2. **Commodity Prices**: The analysis on commodity prices done by Christina Chang
-2. Floating Population: The analysis on smart phone data in Tokyo done by Shozen Dan
+3. **Floating Population**: The analysis on smart phone data in Tokyo done by Shozen Dan
-3. Presentations: The presentation material for the Statistics Research Training Group student conference 2019 and 2020, held at the University of California Davis.
+4. **Presentations**: The presentation material for the Statistics Research Training Group student conference 2019 and 2020, held at the University of California Davis.

 ## Contact
 For any questions or requests regarding AutocorrelationShell.jl and the analysis, please contact Shozen Dan (shodan@ucdavis.edu).